Jaimemorillo/nlp-movies/README.md

 ### How to run it?
 - Open the notebook in kaggle https://www.kaggle.com/jaimemorillo/genre-prediction-with-distilbert.
-- Click on "Copy & Edit" to execute it.
+- Click on "Copy & Edit" to run it.
+- You must be registered to run it on GPU.
+-